Russian missile barrage slams into cities across Ukraine

 Smoke could be seen rising from a facility in Kyiv’s Holosiivskyi district and police had cordoned off all roads leading to it.

-The alarm in Kyiv was lifted just before 8 a.m.
-(0600 GMT), with the air raid sirens falling silent after around seven hours.

-Three men and two women were killed in the Lviv region after a missile struck a residential area, Lviv Gov. Maksym Kozytskyi said.
+Three men and two women were killed in the western region of Lviv after a missile struck a residential area, Gov. Maksym Kozytskyi said.
 Three buildings were destroyed by fire, and rescue workers were combing through rubble looking for more possible victims, he said.

 A sixth person was killed and two others wounded in multiple strikes in the Dnipropetrovsk region that targeted its energy infrastructure and industrial facilities, Gov. Serhii Lysak said.